Penalized maximum likelihood estimation for generalized linear point processes: Introduction

-One attempt to go beyond the Poisson process null model and actually model the occurrences of certain motifs in the DNA-sequences is found in \cite{Gusto:2005}, which was also an important inspiration for our further work.
-The linear Hawkes processes, as used in \cite{Gusto:2005}, and the general class of multivariate, non-linear Hawkes processes, as treated in \cite{Bremaud:1996}, were considered in our further development of models appropriate for genomic organization.
-We noted a structural similarity of the models to the generalized linear models, and this has played a role in the implementation, \cite{Carstensen:2010}.
-The similarity, which we for sure are not the first to observe, is implicitly present in several of the popular models for survival analysis, such as Cox's regression model and Aalens additive model, where the intensity is specified through a fixed function of a linear combination of covariates.
-A more direct relation to the log-linear Poisson model is illustrated in Example VI.1.3 in \cite{AndersenBorganGillKeiding:1993}.
-See also \cite{Whitehead:1980} and \cite{Aitkin:2005}.
-The terminology of a generalized linear point process model has, furthermore, been used recently for various Hawkes-type models of spike trains for neurons, \cite{Paninski:2004}, \cite{Pillow:2008}, \cite{Toyoizumi:2009}.
-The models considered in \cite{Pillow:2008} for multivariate spike trains share many components with our models of the occurrences of multiple transcription regulatory elements.
+In our work on genomic organization of transcription regulatory elements based on ChIP-chip and ChIP-seq data, \citep{Carstensen:2010}, we were inspired by the use of linear Hawkes processes in \citep{Gusto:2005}, and the general class of multivariate, non-linear Hawkes processes, as treated in \citep{Bremaud:1996}.
+We developed a first version of the R-package \verb+ppstat+ for the likelihood based analysis using non-linear Hawkes processes.
+The Hawkes models share a structural similarity with generalized linear models, and it is possible to carry out the practical computations using Poisson regression methods.
+The terminology of a generalized linear point process model has, furthermore, been used recently for various Hawkes-like models of spike trains for neurons, \citep{Paninski:2004}, \citep{Pillow:2008}, \citep{Toyoizumi:2009}.
+The models considered in \citep{Pillow:2008} for multivariate spike trains share many similarities with our models of the occurrences of multiple transcription regulatory elements.
 In particular, the use of basis expansions for estimation of functional components, which may be combined with regularization in terms of penalized maximum-likelihood estimation.
-In \cite{Pillow:2008} the basis functions chosen were raised cosines with a log-time transformation, whereas we used B-splines in \cite{Carstensen:2010}.
+In \citep{Pillow:2008} the basis functions chosen were raised cosines with a log-time transformation, whereas we used B-splines in \citep{Carstensen:2010}.

+We found it useful to give a general definition of a \emph{generalized linear point process model} as a process where the intensity is linked to a predictor process, which is linear in the unknown parameters, and where this linear predictor process potentially depends on the internal history of the point process as well as additional covariate processes.
+The R-package \verb+ppstat+ has been developed for likelihood based analysis of data from multivariate point processes.
+The package handles, in particular, the non-linear Hawkes processes where intensities are given in terms of a non-linear function of linear filters with filter functions given via basis expansions.
+Its usage is documented in detail elsewhere, see \href{http://www.math.ku.dk/~richard/ppstat/}{\url{http://www.math.ku.dk/~richard/ppstat/}}.
+See also \cite{Hansen:2013b} for computational details.